xangriaz/StardewFantasy/README.md

 #### Machines
 - Using cauldron (?):
   - Pixie Dust - created with fairy stone
+  (1 color type for each skill based on Tinker Bell wiki)

 #### Craftables
 - Bean Stalk (Decor)